KaanAkkok/KeyCounter_Linux_Kernel_Module/README.md

 ## 📊 Usage Instructions

-After loading the module, you can view the key press statistics by reading the `/proc/KeyCounter` file:
+After loading the module, you can view the key press counts by reading the `/proc/KeyCounter` file:

 ```bash
 cat /proc/KeyCounter